2 - Your data budget

 • Plots are typically remeasured every 10 years and this dataset contains the most recent measurement per plot.

-• Type ?forested to learn more about this dataset, including references.
+• Type ?forested_ga to learn more about this dataset, including references.

 • A nominal outcome, forested, with levels "Yes" and "No", measured “on-the-ground.”